-NewsGuard rates each site based on nine binary criteria, including "Does not repeatedly publish false content," "Regularly corrects or clarifies errors," and "Avoids deceptive headlines."
-It awards points for each criterion and sums them up; a score less than 60 earns a "red" rating; 60 and above earns a "green" rating.
-They also identify some sites as "Satire."
-We treat sites with green or satire ratings as OK, and other sites with red ratings as Iffy.
+NewsGuard's Reliability Ratings are based on nine apolitical and basic journalistic criteria that assess the credibility and transparency of a news or information site, including "Does not repeatedly publish false content," "Regularly corrects or clarifies errors," and "Avoids deceptive headlines."
+NewsGuard awards points for each criterion and sums them up; a score less than 60 earns a "generally unreliable" rating; 60 and above earns a "generally reliable" rating.
+They also identify some sites as "Satire".
+We treat sites with scores of 60 and above, or "satire" labels, as OK, and other sites with scores below 60 as Iffy.